Home » Koh Kood

 There are 3 long established and reputable diving companies, which teach all the courses including DSD (Discover Scuba Diving).
 They also head out daily for fun dives locally, over at Koh Rang (Marine Park) or even at the HTMS Chang wreck.

-You can snorkel with the dive boats too but there are plenty of other 1/2 day trips available with local speedboats, both to Koh Rang and to sites nearer to Koh Kood, including the offshore island of Koh Raet.
-We can set you up with private options for both of those options.
+There are 1/2 day snorkeling trips available by speedboat, both to Koh Rang and to sites nearer to Koh Kood, including the offshore island of Koh Raet – prices are around 1,000bt to 1,200bt, with the Koh Rang tax extra.
+You can also snorkel with the dive boats, similar prices.
+We can also set you up with private snorkeling options.
 And you can wile away a few hours fishing too, mainly for squid, eating what you catch on board.

-Kayaks are another great way to explore, with most resorts having a few on hand, 200bt to 300bt for a 1/2 day.
+Kayaks and SUPs are another great way to explore, with most resorts having a few on hand, guide prices at 200bt to 300bt for a 1/2 day. .

 Waterfalls, Ancient Trees